S3~2: You Can¡¯t Always Get What You Want

 S3~3: Fancy Words and Simple Meanings

 Fancy words for simple ideas exist in every language in abundance.
-They often arrive in pairs (maybe near opposites)
+They often arrive in pairs.
+Some examples:

 One: Mellifluous vs Cacophonous = sweet, musical or pleasant to hear vs harsh, discordant mixture of sounds